ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     used as IP Fabric's server certificate.

-In the [Miscellaneous](#miscellaneous) section, we also describe how to handle some special requirements in regards to certificates -- when **Settings --> System --> IPF Certificates** on its own is not sufficient.
+In the [Miscellaneous](#miscellaneous) section, we also describe how to handle some special requirements in regard to certificates -- when **Settings --> System --> IPF Certificates** on its own is not sufficient.

 ## Generate CSR (Certificate Signing Request)